Last Updated on

 Experiencing pain or burning sensation during intercourse or urination is a sign of an infection.
 Inflammation and itching are warning signs of an infection and you should see your doctor right away.

 5. Other Signs

 If you notice blood in the vaginal discharge; if it has a cottage cheese-like appearance; if it smells fishy or is greenish or yellowish in colour, it is a sign that something is wrong.
 You should consult a doctor right away.

 Good hygiene may prevent the occurrence of foul-smelling vaginal discharge.
 Here are some tips that you can follow to prevent smelly discharge:

-- Stay hydrated: One of the best ways to prevent vagina from smelling bad is staying hydrated.
+- Stay hydrated: One of the best ways to prevent the vagina from smelling bad is staying hydrated.
 Drink at least 2-3 litres of fluids daily.

-- Do not douche: Douching can irritate the vaginal tissues and allow the bacteria to enter your urinary tract and spread an infection.
+- Do not douche: Douching can irritate the vaginal tissues and allow the bacteria to enter your urinary tract and spread infection.
 You can clean your vagina with lukewarm water.
 Using sprays or scented soaps is not required.

 A foul-smelling vagina during pregnancy could mean just about anything.
 It could be something as harmless as hormonal fluctuations or it could be a sign of an infection.
 Thankfully, there are plenty of remedies that can help reduce the smell or eliminate it completely.
 If you have smelly vaginal discharge, make sure that you maintain proper hygiene.
 However, if the problem persists, consulting a doctor would be your best bet.